BULL RUN, VA

 column emerged from the woods about a mile north of the pike

-and the battle of Bull Run was commenced by Burnside's brigade
+and the battle of Bull Run was commenced by Burnside's

 and Evans' line.